PennLINC/xcp_d/docs/outputs.rst

 and the amygdala and hippocampus parcels from the HCP CIFTI subcortical parcellation :footcite:p:`glasser2013minimal`.
 The 4S atlas is used in the same manner across three PennLINC BIDS Apps:
-XCP-D, QSIPrep_, and ASLPrep_, to produce synchronized outputs across modalities.
+*XCP-D*, QSIPrep_, and ASLPrep_, to produce synchronized outputs across modalities.
 For more information about the 4S atlas, please see https://github.com/PennLINC/AtlasPack.

 .. tip::